Rory O'Hanlon: Post-cabinet career

-In 1995, O'Hanlon became chairman of the Fianna Fáil parliamentary party before being elected Leas-Cheann Comhairle (deputy chairperson) of Dáil Éireann in 1997.
+In 1995, O'Hanlon became chair of the Fianna Fáil parliamentary party before being elected Leas-Cheann Comhairle (deputy chair) of Dáil Éireann in 1997.
 Following the 2002 general election, O'Hanlon became Ceann Comhairle of Dáil Éireann.
 In this position, he was required to remain neutral and, as such, he was no longer classed as a representative of any political party.
-He was an active chairman of the Dáil; however, on occasion, he was criticised, most notably by Labour's Pat Rabbitte, for allegedly stifling debate and being overly protective of the government.
+He was an active chair of the Dáil; however, on occasion, he was criticised, most notably by Labour's Pat Rabbitte, for allegedly stifling debate and being overly protective of the government.
 Following the 2007 general election, he was succeeded as Ceann Comhairle by John O'Donoghue.
-He was the Vice-Chairman of the Joint Oireachtas Committee on Foreign Affairs.
+He was the vice-chair of the Joint Oireachtas Committee on Foreign Affairs.

 He retired from politics at the 2011 general election.

 Personal life

-Two of O'Hanlon's children have served as local politicians in Cavan–Monaghan, a son Shane is a former member of Monaghan County Council and a daughter Fiona O'Hea served one term on Cootehill Town Council while the Sinn Féin TD Caoimhghín Ó Caoláin, is also a relation of O'Hanlon.
+Two of O'Hanlon's children have served as local politicians in Cavan–Monaghan, a son Shane is a former member of Monaghan County Council and a daughter Fiona O'Hea served one term on Cootehill Town Council.
 He is also the father of actor and comedian Ardal O'Hanlon.
+The Sinn Féin TD Caoimhghín Ó Caoláin is also a relation of O'Hanlon, as was the late Paddy O'Hanlon a founder-member of the SDLP.
+Ciarán Mullooly of Independent Ireland is a distant relative through family lineage in Australia and Louth.